ravin-abraham/caa-server/README.md

 # CAA-SERVER

-REST Server for Modelling and Publishing Vehicle/Device Pairing Data
+REST Server for Modelling and Publishing Vehicle/Device Pairing Data and an Angular Single Page Application to render the published data.

 ## Getting Started